maxsnew/wedding-website/content/pages/venue.md

 Transportation will be available to and from the venue with service to the Crowne Plaza hotel.

-If you are driving, there is parking available in a lot at Ashland Ave. and Fulton St. Street parking is also available.
+If you are driving, there is parking available in a lot at Ashland Ave. and Fulton St. parking is also available.